 Days Earned Wages in Prior 30 Days

 In the 30 calendar days immediately before the statutory holiday, the employee must earn wages on at least 15 of those days.
-Eligible “earned wage” days can include:
+“Pay days” usually mean days you were paid wages (for hours worked) and may include paid vacation or other paid leave if your employer actually paid you for those days.

 Last Regular Shift Before and After